Does Travertine Need to Be Sealed? With its innate charm and distinctive features, Travertine has…

 With the cleaning method, obviously you need to get the mold and mildew, food contaminants or water spills off the surface.
-This can be done by sweeping or mopping to minimize the “slippery when wet” conditions.
+This can be done by mopping to minimize the “slippery when wet” conditions.
 However, this is not always possible.
 This is when you need to look at the second option of using surface treatments.

 The third option is to use sealers.
 And there are 2 basics types you need to be aware of:

 If you choose to work with a Topical sealer, use one that contains an anti-slip additive that increases the friction on the surface.
 This will make it much harder for you to slip when moving across the surface.
 Otherwise, you can use a Penetrating sealer that soaks into the pavers’ pores and leaves the surface in a less slick or in a slippery condition.